larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 We had, I think,
 a few times just for short term period.
-Sorry, we had 2741 interface to the to the PDP 10 via something but normally one would not use this terminal and it was not a.
+Sorry, we had 2741 interface to the to the PDP-10 via something but normally one would not use this terminal and it was not a.
 (82:35)